Billmate/QvicklyDocumentation/Writerside/topics/Snippets-WorkingInformation.md

 > **Work has just started**
 >
-> This documentation has just started.
+> This section has just started.
 We are working hard to provide you with the information you need to get started with our products.
 >
 > Any information provided here is subject to change.
 > {style="warning"}